 Best Introductory Rate: EverBank

-EverBank offers a higher introductory interest rate for the first year of 1.31% APY, which drops to 0.86% APY at the end of the introductory period.
+EverBank offers a higher introductory interest rate for the first year of 1.50% APY, which drops to 1.10% APY (or increases, depending on the account balance) at the end of the introductory period.
 EverBank guarantees, however, that its interest rate will never fall below the rate paid by the top 5 percent of competitive banks.
 One possible drawback of this account is the $5,000 minimum required to open it.

 Find Out: What Is a Business Money Market Account?